Chaffoteaux

 E20

-Furnace displays E20, often immediately after power-up or reset.
+Furnace displays E20, often immediately after power-up or a reset.

 General Safety Lockout / Multiple Faults Detected